ballerina-platform/ballerina-lang/docs/style_guide/statements.md

     ```

-* To have `if` or `else if` block without condition enclosing parentheses.
+* To have `if` or `else if` block without condition enclosing parentheses

-  - Expression should be simple and single expression.
+  condition should be a simple expression.
-  - There should be single spaces around condition expression.

     ```ballerina
     if inProperSallaryRange {